 Since the plane is to be perpendicular to the given line, its traces will be perpendicular respectively to the projections of the line, Art.
-56. Then thru the given point pass a Horizontal and a Vertical of the required plane and find their H and V piercing points.
-Thru these piercing points, draw the traces of the plane, perpendicular to the corresponding projections of the given line.
+56. Then thru the given point pass a Horizontal and a Vertical of the required plane given plane.
+Any plane passing thru this line will be perpendicular to the given plane.